 Charles William Dambudzo Marechera (4 June 1952 – 18 August 1987) was a Zimbabwean novelist and poet who is recognised as one of the best writers in Zimbabwe.
-His career was short lived as he died when he was 35.
-He died from an HIV and AIDS related ailment.
+His career was short lived as he died at 35.

 Charles William Dambudzo Marechera|

 Isaac Marechera (Father)|